-2.17.1 Replacing Damaged Safety Signs
+3.3 Replace Damaged Safety Signs

-- · Always keep safety signs clean and legible. - Replace safety signs that are missing or have become illegible. - Parts that were replaced with a safety decal on them must also have the safety sign replaced. - Replacement safety signs are available from your authorized Distributor, Dealer Parts Department, or Wallenstein Equipment.
+- Keep safety signs clean and legible at all times.
+Replace safety signs that are missing or have become illegible. - Parts replaced that had a safety decal on them must also have the safety sign replaced.
+Replacement safety signs are available from your authorized distributor, dealer parts department, or the factory.